Pilaf: Turkey

-Lithuania and the Baltics
+Baltics

-Lithuanian pilaf is often referred to as plovas, it tends to consist of rice and vegetables, depending on the region the vegetables can be tomatoes, carrots, cabbage, and or mushroom, it tends to consist of chicken pieces or cut-up pieces of pig, usually the meat around the neck or around the stomach, seasonings can be heavy or light and some plovas can consist of rice that is really soft, unlike some variants.
+Lithuanian pilaf is often referred to as plovas.
+It tends to consist of rice and vegetables; depending on the region the vegetables can be tomatoes, carrots, cabbage, and/or mushrooms.
+It often contains chicken pieces or cut-up pieces of pork, usually the meat around the neck or the stomach; seasonings can be heavy or light, and some plovas might be made with rice that is very soft, unlike other variants.

-Latvian pilaf is often referred to as plovs or plow, it tends to contain the same ingredients as the Lithuanian plovas and can vary from county to county.
+Latvian pilaf is often referred to as plovs or plov.
+It tends to contain the same ingredients as the Lithuanian plovas and can vary from county to county.

 The Greek Orthodox Pontian minority had their own methods of preparing pilav.
 Pontians along the Black Sea coast might make pilav with anchovies (called hapsipilavon) or mussels (called mythopilavon).
 Other varieties of Pontian pilav could include chicken, lamb, and vegetables.
 Typical seasonings are anise, dill, parsley, salt, pepper, and saffron.
 Some Pontians cooked pine nuts, peanuts, or almonds into their pilav.
 While pilav was usually made from rice, it could also be made with buckwheat.